Roaring Brook (Lackawanna River tributary): History

 Roaring Brook was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1199947.
 The stream is also known as Roaring Creek or Roaring Branch Creek.
 The former variant name appears in United States Geological Survey topographical maps while the latter appears in Israel C. White's 1881 book The geology of Susquehanna County and Wayne County, Pennsylvania.
 The stream was historically known as Nay-aug.
 Nay-aug is a name derived from a Native American language meaning "roaring".

 The ancient Native American village of Capoose used to be within a mile of the mouth of Roaring Brook.
 An Indian war path used to cross the stream near what is now Scranton.
 The Slocum family constructed a gristmill on the stream in 1780 and Philip Abbott constructed a gristmill on the stream in 1788.
 Ebenezer Slocum and Benjamin Slocum built a forge along the stream in 1799 or 1800.
 Rolling mills also operated along it in the 19th century.
 The first bridge in Madison Township was constructed over the stream in 1830 by Nathaniel Carter.
 A Mr. Rupert constructed the first sawmill in Moscow on Roaring Brook in 1831.
 An iron works industry known as the Slocum Brothers Mill was constructed on Roaring Brook 0.5 mi upstream of its mouth in 1838.
 It struggled at first, but by 1846 managed to get a contract to produce iron T rails for the New York and Lake Erie Railroad.
-The furnaces of the Lackawanna Coal and Iron Company once stood near the stream.
+The furnaces of the Lackawanna Iron and Coal Company once operated near the stream.
 A sawmill was constructed over the stream in Covington Township in 1840 and the first gristmill in that township was built on Roaring Brook in the northeastern part of that township in 1864.
 The first bridge over the stream was built in 1859.
 In 1870, the Scranton family constructed a mansion on the stream.